CodeRizz01/Expressjs-DidgitalOcean/readme.md

     Nodemon is a tool that helps automatically restart your server Node.js server whenever you make changes to your code.

-    It's like a automatic referesh button for your server.
+    It's like a automatic referesh button for your server. his is about postman:

+Postman is a popular API (application programme Interface) developement and testing tool used primariry by developers, testers and devOps engineers.

+It's a collaborative platform that provides a user friendly interface to send HTTP requests snd inspect responses, without writing code manually.
+It supports various request types such as GET, POST, PUT, DELETE, etc.

+Why Postman is used ??

+    Its used for API testing such as RESTful APIs that verify that endpoints returns the expected results.

+    It is helpful for both manual and automated API testing.

+Sending HTTP Requests:

+    You can send different types of HTTP requests and pass parameters, headers, body, and authorization easily.

+Inspecting Responses:

+    Shows the status code, headers, cookies, and body of the response in a readable format (JSON, HTML, XML).

+Automation:

+    Enables scripting (using JavaScript) for tests and pre-request setups.

+    You can write test scripts to validate response data, headers, status codes, etc.

+Mock Servers:

+    Simulate server responses for front-end developers to continue development without depending on the actual backend.

+Collaboration:

+    Teams can share collections, environments, and documentation easily using Postman Workspaces.

+Environment Variables:

+    Useful for testing APIs in different environments like development, staging, and production without changing the core request.

+Documentation:

+    Postman can auto-generate API documentation from your collections.

+# CRUD Application:

+CRUD stands for Create, Read, Update, and Delete -- The four basic operations you can perform on dtaa in a database or any persistent storage system

+1 - Create :

+    Adds new data to database.

+    eg: Adding  new user to a user table

+2 - Read(or retrive) :

+    Fethches or views exixting data without modifying it.

+    eg: Viewing a user's Profile details

+3 - Update :

+    Modifies exixting data.

+    Eg: Changing a user's emailid.

+4 - Delete :

+    Removes data fropm from the database.

+    Eg: Deleting a user account.